Odikanwa/eVoting-System_web_portal/README.md

 ## Contributing

-Thank you to Vitalis for actively contributing to the E-Voting development!
+Thank you to Odikanwa Michael, Ekwedike Patrick and Aga Vitalis for actively contributing to the eVoting-System development!

 ## Security Vulnerabilities